BlueMoon-Suhas/Loan-Prediction-using-Machine-Learning/README.md

 # Loan-Prediction-using-Machine-Learning

-he major aim of this project is to predict which of the customers will have their loan approved.
+The major aim of this project is to predict which of the customers will have their loan approved.